yxKryptonite/KrTrader/krtrader/tutorials/README.md

 # Tutorials

-This directory contains tutorial notebooks for the KrTrader.
+This directory contains tutorial notebooks for KrTrader.

 ## Before you start